Updated:

 parts became badly demoralized, and to protect the engine owners radical

-Wadsworth people to transfer all these companies to the Standard Motor
+changes had to be made.
+Wadsworth management decided to transfer these companies to the Standard Motor

-down sometime around 1919-1920.
+time period.
 This is the same time period that Wadsworth

 Manufacturing Co. was succeeded by the